someone-stole-my-name/portage-cfg/README.md

 Role Variables
 --------------

-- `portage_ansible_managed_filename`: In cases when paths like `/etc/portage/package.accept_keywords` are directories, a file with this name will be created in the corresponding path to include the requested line.
+- `portage_ansible_managed_filename`: In cases where paths like `/etc/portage/package.accept_keywords` are directories, a file with this name will be created in the corresponding path to include the requested line.
 [Default: `ansible_managed`]

 - `portage_accept_keywords`: List of keywords to accept.
 Example:
 ```yaml